redfoxofwealden/quenington-wildlife-park/README.md

 Link to [Home Page](https://redfoxofwealden.github.io/quenington-wildlife-park/index.html)

 The purpose of the home page (landing page) is to advertise the wildlife park.
-It has two sections, each with an image.: the first describes what is here and what to see; the second is about a cafe serving refreshments such as drinks and lunch meals.
+It has two sections, each with an image: the first describes what is here and what to see; the second is about a cafe serving refreshments such as drinks and lunch meals.

 The images and text are arranged vertically when displayed on devices screen width less than 800 pixels.
 On screen width larger than 800 pixels the images and text are display side-by-side using css flex.